eiakoji-me/blog/content/about/professional.md

 ### Community Engagement:
 - Active participation in open-source projects and contribution to developer communities such as Stack Overflow, [GitHub](https://github.com/eiakoji-me), [Dev.to](https://dev.to/akojimsg), and [Medium](https://medium.com/@akojimsg).

-Your diverse skill set and experience make you well-equipped for roles that involve innovation, problem-solving, and technology-driven solutions across various industries.
+I am constantly working on building a diverse skill set to well-equipped for roles that involve innovation, problem-solving, and technology-driven solutions across various industries.